Matsushiro Underground Imperial Headquarters: After the war

 After the surrender of Japan, most of the documents relating to the Matsushiro complex were destroyed.
 As a result, very little is known about the day-to-day construction of the facility.

 In 1946, a local Buddhist association received permission to convert what was going to be the imperial palace into an orphanage.
 In 1947, plans to convert the whole complex into an orphanage complex for war orphans were debated but not implemented.
 The Meteorological Agency then set up a seismographic office in the concrete building at Mount Maizuru.
 An assortment of seismographs and equipment were installed, making it the largest office of its kind in Japan.

 In 1967, the Matsushiro Earthquake Center was built on part of the Mount Maizuru ruins following a local earthquake.
 In 1990, parts of the Mount Zōzan bunker were opened by Nagano Municipality and Shinshu University set up an astronomical observatory inside.
 Subsequently, more of the complex was opened by the sightseeing department of the same office.

 The city of Nagano spent many years trying to attract the Olympic Games, culminating in their successful bid to host the 1998 Winter Olympics.
 During the bidding period and again during the games, peace activists accused the city of Nagano and the Nagano Organizing Committee (NAOC) of burying the past.
-Masako Yamane, a local activist who worked to bring increased attention to the Matsuhiro complex, decried actions by Nagano officials which she felt obfuscated the site’s history: "Just the other day, the authorities blocked the entrances to the underground shelters with fences, despite requests that the last Imperial General Headquarters should be preserved and left be open to the public.
+Masako Yamane, a local activist who worked to bring increased attention to the Matsushiro complex, decried actions by Nagano officials which she felt obfuscated the site’s history: "Just the other day, the authorities blocked the entrances to the underground shelters with fences, despite requests that the last Imperial General Headquarters should be preserved and left be open to the public.
 They're afraid it will hurt their chances to get the Olympic Games to come to Nagano!
 They're trying to draw down the curtain on the Shōwa era.
 It's inexcusable.”

 During the games, the complex was omitted from all maps and tourist information passed out to visitors.
 Peace activists asked the NAOC to include the caves on their list of interesting places to visit in Nagano, but their requests went unanswered.

 The complex today is administered by Nagano city's sightseeing bureau.
 The caves are mostly closed to the public – only the first 500 meters of the Mount Zōzan facilities are open.

 In 2014, in response to protests from Japanese nationalists the city of Nagano placed tape over the mention of the forced conscription of Korean laborers in the onsite plaque.